CPS Central Registry

-In Michigan, if you have been charged with child abuse or neglect that is Category I or Category II, you will be placed on the Central Registry.
-The Central Registry contains your name and the allegation against you of child abuse or neglect.
-Within 30 days of classifying your suspected abuse as Category I or Category II, the Michigan Department of Human Services (or Children’s Protective Services) must notify you in writing that you are on the Central Registry and that it will be possible for certain people to access that information.
+In Michigan, if you have been charged with child abuse or child neglect (Category I or II), you will be placed on Michigan’s Central Registry.
+The Central Registry contains your name and the child abuse or child neglect allegation against you.
+Within 30 days of classifying your alleged abuse as Category I or Category II, the Michigan Department of Health and Human Services (or Children’s Protective Services) must notify you in writing that you are on the Central Registry.
+Furthermore, they must notify you that it will be possible for certain people to access that information.

-The Central Registry is a document that is internal to the government and not available to the public, however there are a few people who do have access to it.
+The Central Registry is a document that is internal to the government and not available to the public.
+However, there are a few people who do have access to the Michigan CPS Central Registry.

-The following is a list of some of these people:
+The following is a list of people authorized to access the Central Registry:

-- A phsician treating a child suspected to have been abused or neglected
+- A physician treating a child suspected to have been abused or neglected

 - Law enforcement or a child protective agency investigating a report of known or suspected child abuse or neglect